 Participants' responses were recorded in an automated and timed, online-based survey.
 The response-seeking items consisted of a thermal questionnaire (Q1), a general environmental questionnaire (Q2), and an office-like performance task sequence.
 Q1 sought participant responses on their thermal perception (pleasure, sensation, comfort, preference, and local body sensation) within five minutes of the screen's opening or closing (Figure 2B).
 While investigating the participants' thermal perception using the questionnaire Q1, the key questions posed using seven-point, standardized, and categorial Likert scales were how pleasant or unpleasant they felt, how cold or hot they felt, how cold or hot they felt at local body parts on its left and right sides, what type of thermal condition was preferred by them at that moment, and what was their perception on thermal comfort at that moment?
-The question on thermal pleasure was asked thrice; at the beginning, middle, and end during the five minutes of Q1.
-The general questionnaire Q2 appeared in the final 10-minutes of the exposure.
+The questionnaire Q2 appeared in the final 10-minutes of the exposure.
 All the performance tasks were of medium-level difficulty.
 The details of those tasks and analysis of participants' performance on them are not within the scope of this paper.

 Indoor thermal and visual data were also logged every minute during every participant's 1-hour screened exposure.
 The screened set-ups had pre-programmed data loggers to measure air temperatures, relative humidity, globe temperatures, vertical, and horizontal illuminance.
 Data-loggers to measure the thermal environment were placed as per ASHRAE-55 specifications for conditions involving seated occupants.
 Details on indoor thermal environmental thermal sensing equipment and its placement in the set-ups have been described in (Naik & Elzeyadi, 2020c).
 The measured indoor environmental thermal data and each participant's data related to their clothing and metabolic rate were used to compute the Predicted Mean Vote (PMV) values for each minute of a person's screened exposure.
 Fanger's PMV model built-in as a function in R package 'comf' was used to calculate the PMV values (Fanger, 1970; Schweiker, 2016).
-The preprogrammed data logging units to measure horizontal and vertical illuminance (lux/footcandles) consisted of a calibrated photometer sensor (LI-COR LI-210R) connected to a calibrated transconductance amplifier (UTA for LCORTM sensors) and a data logger (Onset-HOBO U-12).
+The preprogrammed data logging units to measure horizontal and vertical illuminance (lux/foot-candles) consisted of a calibrated photometer sensor (LI-COR LI-210R) connected to a calibrated transconductance amplifier (UTA for LCORTM sensors) and a data logger (Onset-HOBO U-12).

 The logged output was converted to Lux, using Eq.
-(1): Light level (Lux) = $V \times [K1 / K2] \times 1000$ (1) Where,
+(1): Light level (Lux) = $V \times [K1 / K2] \times 1000$ Where.